Morgan Stanley Sells 9,333 Shares of Nordson Co. (NASDAQ:NDSN)

-Morgan Stanley cut its position in Nordson Co.
-(NASDAQ:NDSN) by 12.2% in the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 67,140 shares of the industrial products company’s stock after selling 9,333 shares during the quarter.
-Morgan Stanley owned about 0.12% of Nordson worth $13,340,000 at the end of the most recent reporting period.
+Morgan Stanley lowered its holdings in shares of Nordson Co.
+(NASDAQ:NDSN) by 12.2% in the first quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 67,140 shares of the industrial products company’s stock after selling 9,333 shares during the period.
+Morgan Stanley owned about 0.12% of Nordson worth $13,340,000 as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in the stock.
-Cubist Systematic Strategies LLC boosted its stake in Nordson by 132.5% in the 1st quarter.
-Cubist Systematic Strategies LLC now owns 40,841 shares of the industrial products company’s stock valued at $8,114,000 after purchasing an additional 23,273 shares during the period.
-Twinbeech Capital LP bought a new stake in shares of Nordson during the 1st quarter valued at $612,000.
-FORA Capital LLC bought a new stake in shares of Nordson during the 1st quarter valued at $131,000.
-Gotham Asset Management LLC bought a new stake in shares of Nordson during the 1st quarter valued at $927,000.
-Finally, Holocene Advisors LP bought a new stake in shares of Nordson during the 1st quarter valued at $7,089,000.
-Institutional investors and hedge funds own 68.15% of the company’s stock.
+Several other institutional investors have also bought and sold shares of the company.
+BlackRock Inc. raised its holdings in shares of Nordson by 1.1% during the 1st quarter.
+BlackRock Inc. now owns 5,231,600 shares of the industrial products company’s stock worth $1,039,416,000 after buying an additional 57,947 shares in the last quarter.
+Kayne Anderson Rudnick Investment Management LLC raised its holdings in shares of Nordson by 14.8% during the 1st quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 1,519,991 shares of the industrial products company’s stock worth $301,993,000 after buying an additional 195,534 shares in the last quarter.
+Neuberger Berman Group LLC raised its holdings in shares of Nordson by 0.7% during the 1st quarter.
+Neuberger Berman Group LLC now owns 987,680 shares of the industrial products company’s stock worth $194,973,000 after buying an additional 6,931 shares in the last quarter.
+Champlain Investment Partners LLC raised its holdings in shares of Nordson by 90.4% during the 1st quarter.
+Champlain Investment Partners LLC now owns 967,505 shares of the industrial products company’s stock worth $192,224,000 after buying an additional 459,332 shares in the last quarter.
+Finally, Geode Capital Management LLC raised its holdings in shares of Nordson by 4.2% during the 1st quarter.
+Geode Capital Management LLC now owns 730,350 shares of the industrial products company’s stock worth $144,931,000 after buying an additional 29,475 shares in the last quarter.
+68.15% of the stock is owned by institutional investors.

-A number of analysts have recently weighed in on NDSN shares.
-Wells Fargo & Company upped their target price on Nordson from $230.00 to $245.00 and gave the company an “overweight” rating in a research report on Wednesday, May 26th.
-Zacks Investment Research cut Nordson from a “hold” rating to a “sell” rating and set a $233.00 price target for the company. in a report on Wednesday, July 28th.
-Morgan Stanley boosted their price target on Nordson from $220.00 to $230.00 and gave the stock an “equal weight” rating in a report on Wednesday, May 26th.
-DA Davidson boosted their price target on Nordson from $250.00 to $255.00 and gave the stock a “buy” rating in a report on Tuesday, July 6th.
-Finally, Seaport Res Ptn reissued a “neutral” rating on shares of Nordson in a report on Tuesday, May 25th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and two have issued a buy rating to the stock.
+NDSN has been the subject of a number of recent research reports.
+Zacks Investment Research cut Nordson from a “hold” rating to a “sell” rating and set a $233.00 target price for the company. in a report on Wednesday, July 28th.
+DA Davidson upped their target price on Nordson from $250.00 to $255.00 and gave the stock a “buy” rating in a report on Tuesday, July 6th.
+Wells Fargo & Company upped their target price on Nordson from $230.00 to $245.00 and gave the stock an “overweight” rating in a report on Wednesday, May 26th.
+Morgan Stanley upped their target price on Nordson from $220.00 to $230.00 and gave the stock an “equal weight” rating in a report on Wednesday, May 26th.
+Finally, Seaport Res Ptn reaffirmed a “neutral” rating on shares of Nordson in a report on Tuesday, May 25th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company’s stock.
 The company currently has an average rating of “Hold” and a consensus target price of $240.75.

-Nordson (NASDAQ:NDSN) last issued its earnings results on Sunday, May 23rd.
-The industrial products company reported $2.12 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.64 by $0.48.
+Nordson (NASDAQ:NDSN) last issued its quarterly earnings results on Sunday, May 23rd.
+The industrial products company reported $2.12 earnings per share for the quarter, beating the consensus estimate of $1.64 by $0.48.
+The company had revenue of $590.00 million during the quarter, compared to analysts’ expectations of $546.77 million.
 Nordson had a return on equity of 20.60% and a net margin of 13.88%.
-The business had revenue of $590.00 million during the quarter, compared to analysts’ expectations of $546.77 million.
-During the same quarter in the prior year, the firm earned $1.58 EPS.
-The business’s revenue for the quarter was up 11.5% compared to the same quarter last year.
-As a group, equities analysts forecast that Nordson Co. will post 7.56 earnings per share for the current fiscal year.
+The business’s quarterly revenue was up 11.5% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $1.58 earnings per share.
+As a group, equities analysts forecast that Nordson Co. will post 7.56 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, September 7th.
-Shareholders of record on Tuesday, August 24th will be issued a $0.51 dividend.
-This represents a $2.04 dividend on an annualized basis and a yield of 0.89%.
-The ex-dividend date is Monday, August 23rd.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, September 7th.
+Stockholders of record on Tuesday, August 24th will be paid a $0.51 dividend.
 This is a boost from Nordson’s previous quarterly dividend of $0.39.
+The ex-dividend date of this dividend is Monday, August 23rd.
+This represents a $2.04 annualized dividend and a dividend yield of 0.89%.
 Nordson’s dividend payout ratio is presently 28.47%.

-In other news, VP Gina A. Beredo sold 9,293 shares of the stock in a transaction dated Wednesday, May 26th.
-The stock was sold at an average price of $214.18, for a total value of $1,990,374.74.
-Following the completion of the sale, the vice president now owns 8,915 shares of the company’s stock, valued at $1,909,414.70.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, EVP Gregory P. Merk sold 214 shares of the stock in a transaction dated Friday, July 23rd.
+In related news, VP Gina A. Beredo sold 9,293 shares of the company’s stock in a transaction dated Wednesday, May 26th.
+The stock was sold at an average price of $214.18, for a total transaction of $1,990,374.74.
+Following the sale, the vice president now owns 8,915 shares in the company, valued at approximately $1,909,414.70.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, EVP Gregory P. Merk sold 214 shares of the company’s stock in a transaction dated Friday, July 23rd.
 The shares were sold at an average price of $225.00, for a total value of $48,150.00.
-Following the completion of the sale, the executive vice president now directly owns 19,634 shares of the company’s stock, valued at approximately $4,417,650.
+Following the sale, the executive vice president now owns 19,634 shares in the company, valued at approximately $4,417,650.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 19,293 shares of company stock valued at $4,240,375.
-Insiders own 0.87% of the company’s stock.
+In the last 90 days, insiders have sold 19,293 shares of company stock worth $4,240,375.
+0.87% of the stock is owned by corporate insiders.

 Nordson Corp. engages in the engineering, manufacture and market of products and systems used for adhesives, coatings, sealants, biomaterials and other materials.
 It operates through three segments: Industrial Precision Solutions and Advanced Technology Solution.
 The Industrial Precision Solutions segment enhances the technology synergies between adhesive dispensing systems and industrial coating systems to deliver proprietary dispensing and processing technology to diverse end markets.